 The workshop will provide lesson ideas for advanced placement studio art.
 Teachers will view a power point showing works in a portfolio demonstrating a breadth of conceptual compositional and technical works of art, to address a very board interpretation of drawing, 2-D Design and 3D issues.
 Photography, Computer lessons and Drawing styles, plus innovative techniques will be incorporated in the activity lessons.

-While teaching at Northeast Academy for Health Sciences and Engineering, she has served as AP® Studio Art National Consultant College Board consultant for nine (9) years.
-Quiquia was selected Southwest Region AP® studio Art Teacher of the Year in 1998.
-She has been and AP® College Board Reader since 2001.
-In addition, she was National AP® Vertical Team Guide Co-Author for AP® Studio Art and panelist at the AP® Equity Colloquium in 2008.
-Previously, she received an Excellent Education Award from Oklahoma City Public Schools Foundation and was a Teacher of the Year nominee in the Oklahoma City Public school District.
+Quiquia Calhoun has taught Studio Art for twenty-nine (29) of her forty years (40) teaching career with Oklahoma City Public Schools.
+While teaching at Northeast Academy for Health Sciences and Engineering, she has served as a College Board consultant for twenty (20) years.
+She has been an AP Reader for 11 years and a AP Table Reader Leader for two (2) years.
+In addition, she was a Vertical Team writer for AP Studio Art and panelist at the AP Equity Colloquium in 2003.
+Previously, she received a College Board Southwest Region Special Recognition Award, and Excellent Educator Award from Oklahoma City Public Schools Foundation, and was a 2 x Teacher of the Year nominee in Oklahoma City Public School District.

 UTSA Main Campus